Enjoy Shulin’s Report with Photos, Stories and Videos

 I had the amazing chance to connect and talk with another very inspiring professor Josh (from the panel hosted by Bridging Academic Minds) who expressed interest in Bridging Art, Science and Spirituality workshop at Western.
 He found the Sahaj view on collective unconsciousness and the innate nature of knowledge as a whole and unity very impressive.So that was our day of March 21st – it revealed itself to be with lots of surprises and opportunities for us and we felt a lot of gratitude for knowing Shri Mataji who has brought us all together through Sahaja Yoga and taught us the holistic benefits of meditation and the essence of self realization .
 Annnd.. after such a rich and intense and long day we had a nice dinner/family celebration with uncle Razvan, aunty Ioana and Abi at a middle eastern food restaurant .. yummy 😀

 (CLICK!)
-Three VIDEOs – Native Indian Dances during MARCH 21st POW-WOW @ WESTERN UNIVERSITY
+Three VIDEO CLIPS from MARCH 21st POW-WOW at WESTERN UNIVERSITY

 Let’s feel the great energy – what we call “vibrations of our Spirit’s Joy” – and for all readers that practice sahaja yoga meditation for a while, one can experience the dancing of Kundalini energy (that represents the reflection within us of the living energy of Mother Earth), while watching these videos.
 Enjoy & drop a Comment!

-More about 2 Youth Ambassadors: Shulin & Ana Bianca
+More about Two Youth Ambassadors: Shulin and Ana Bianca